-Provincial land tax is a property tax on land located in the unincorporated territory of Ontario which does not have municipal representation.
+Provincial land tax is a property tax on land located in the unincorporated territory of Ontario that does not have municipal representation.
 The tax helps to support the local share of a number of services in these areas.

-Land in the unincorporated territory is now assessed using the Current Value Assessment method which has been used in the rest of the province since 1998.
+Land in the unincorporated territory is now assessed using the Current Value Assessment method, which has been used in the rest of the province since 1998.
 Increases in assessment resulting from reassessment are phased in over a four-year period to give property owners greater stability and predictability.
 Assessment decreases take effect immediately.

 2013 is the first year of the first four-year phase-in reassessment cycle for provincial land tax.